 This first-of-a-kind project aims to help Ireland progress towards a green energy future with domestically sources sustainable electricity delivering both environmental and economic benefits to the entire country and potentially beyond.

 Wave Energy Potential

 Global wave energy generation capacity is potentially as large as presently installed hydro power and likely larger than presently installed nuclear power.

-Ireland and UK (Cornwall & Scotland) have some of the highest average power per unit crest length values in the world.
-Annual averages as high as 80kW/m in some locations.
+Ireland and the UK (Cornwall & Scotland) have some of the highest generation capacity of wave resources in the world.
+Wave energy is measured in average power per unit crest length, e.g. kW/m or kW/km and annual averages are as high as 80kW/m in some locations.
 Ireland has an estimated 850km long 50kW/m wave power contour (Irish Wave Energy Atlas, ESBI & SEAI).

-That is a raw power input average of 42.5GW and a raw energy input of 372.5TWh per annum.
+That is an installed power capacity input average of 42.5GW and an installed energy capacity input of 372.5TWh per annum.

 It is estimated that the wave energy resource around the coast of the United Kingdom could meet 15% to 25% of current UK electricity demand.
 Related energy sales would be circa £2.5bn p.a. (excluding subsidies) and related technology and engineering sales would be circa £20-£30bn.

 Since 2010, 11.3 MW of wave energy has already been installed in Europe, driven by testing opportunities and RD&I funding (Ocean Energy Europe, 2018).